Our Nig: Literary criticism

 Lois Leveen's article, "Dwelling in the House of Oppression: The Spatial, Racial, and Textual Dynamics of Harriet Wilson's Our Nig", incorporates her view on the "two story house" symbolizing the ties that bind her.
 The substandard space which Frado is given makes her believe in her low status.
 She starts to believe that she must fit within these spatial restrictions.
 Frado knows only what she has been surrounded by; the Bellmonts and others in their society believe the individual is determined by race.
-Frado can't break the chains of this household where such inhumane conditions are set, so breaking the chains in her mind would be equally, if not more difficult, to escape.
+Frado cannot break the chains of this household where such inhumane conditions are set, so breaking the chains in her mind would be equally, if not more difficult, to escape.

-The physical prison which she has been doomed to live in, translates into her mental incapacity.
-Although she leaves the "white house," due to the damage and treatment she received there, she will never be truly free.
+The physical prison in which she has been doomed to live translates into her mental incapacity.
+Although she leaves the "white house", due to the damage and treatment she received there, she will never be truly free.
 Growing up, that environment is all Frado knew, it's all the familiarity that she had to compare every other upcoming experience to.
 The fact that she grew up in the North, a free place, further incapacitates her.
 For there is no escape for her, there is no geographical positive.
 She has no sense of freedom because she was raised as a prisoner in a free land and was cheated out of ever claiming it.
 She had no choices, she had no will, she had only her thoughts and her pain to look to.
 She can leave the walls that held her restrained in the past but she cannot leave her mind, thoughts and memories; they hold her eternally captive.

+Reception

-ReceptionOur Nig did not sell well, partly because rather than criticizing slavery in the South, it also indicts the economy of the northern states.
+Our Nig did not sell well, partly because rather than criticizing slavery in the South, it also indicts the economy of the northern states.
 Specifically, the novel lambasts the practice of keeping poor people as indentured servants, and the poor treatment of blacks by whites.
 Critic David Dowling, in "Other and More Terrible Evils: Anticapitalist Rhetoric in Harriet Wilson's Our Nig and Proslavery Propaganda", states that northern abolitionists did not publicize her book because it criticized the North.